-- 1. TREES MARKED TO CUT: N/A - 2.
-TREES MARKED TO LEAVE: Marked with a horizontal (orange) paint mark at Diameter Breast Height (DBH) and a mark below stump height. - 3.
+- 1. TREES MARKED TO LEAVE: Marked with a horizontal (Yellow, Orange and Blue) paint mark at Diameter Breast Height (DBH) and a mark below stump height. - 2.
+TREES MARKED TO CUT: N/A - 3.
 HARVEST UNIT BOUNDARIES: Marked with three horizontal (blue) paint stripes facing into the unit.

 - 4. ROAD RIGHT-OF-WAY BOUNDARIES: N/A - 5.
 PROPERTY BOUNDARIES: Marked with (red) blazes and (red) flagging. - 6.
 STREAMSIDE MANAGEMENT ZONES: The State has marked with fluorescent (orange) flagging stenciled with "STREAMSIDE MANAGEMENT ZONE". - 7.
-EQUIPMENT RESTRICTION ZONES: The State has marked with fluorescent (pink) flagging stenciled with "RMZ". - E. HARVEST SCHEDULE: The Purchaser must cut and remove trees from the sale or portions of the sale, such as units, by the dates shown on the HARVEST COMPLETION SCHEDULE, Table 3:
+RIPARIAN MANAGEMENT ZONES: The State has marked with fluorescent (pink) flagging stenciled with "RMZ". - E. HARVEST SCHEDULE: The Purchaser must cut and remove trees from the sale or portions of the sale, such as units, by the dates shown on the HARVEST COMPLETION SCHEDULE, Table 3: